Qabang/feed-calculator-2/Readme.md

 ## Installation

+1. `cp .env-example .env` - (update credentials)
-Checkout the repository and run npm install in the root folder. import the db-copy and name it feed_calculator.
+2. `run npm install` in the root folder.
+3. import the db-copy and name it feed_calculator.

-`$npm run dev` if you have nodemon installed otherwise run `$node index.js` in root folder.
+4. `docker compose up --build` Project uses docker. run with --build flag to build the container.

+Start:
+`docker compose up`

+Stop:
+`docker compose down`

-visit the application in [The browser](http://localhost:3000/)
+5. visit the application in [The browser](http://localhost:3000/)

+### Frontend

+Styling is done in SCSS and the project is using gulp for building.
+Open shell in the container (docker extension-> feed-calculator-2 -> attach shell)

+`gulp` - runs all tasks.

+`gulp watch` - Watches scss and js files for changes

+`gulp scss` - for scss changes

+`gulp js` - js changes

 ## Authors